jingjingguo1/Markov_Chain_Monte_Carlo-Text_Decryption/README.md

 # STAT545-Computational-Statistics-Text-Decryption

-This is code for a course project on Text Decryption.
-This is a classic problem solved using Markov Chain Monte Carlo (MCMC) and Metropolis Hastings sampler.
+This is code for a course project on Text Decryption solved using Markov Chain Monte Carlo (MCMC) and Metropolis Hastings sampler.

 ### Problem Description:
 Text file __message.txt__ gives a paragraph of English encoded by a permutation code,